Irikos/rip_currents/(Paper) Rip Current Segmentation: A Novel Benchmark and YOLOv8 Baseline Results/README.md

 # Rip Currents Segmentation: A Novel Benchmark and YOLOv8 Results (CVPR NTIRE Paper)

 In this folder you can find the information as was used for the results in the paper.
 As this is a continuous work, these results are most likely not the latest version on the subject.
-Feel free to check the latest updates in the repository.
+Feel free to check the latest updates in [the main repository](https://github.com/Irikos/rip_currents/).
 If anything is not clear - or any link is not working - feel free to email me.

 * [Dataset (training images, with rips)](https://app.roboflow.com/rip-currents-unibuc/rip-current-segmentation/1)